Monsieur-Bandana/thesis_google_run_prototype/README.md

 /shared/question_builder.py
 ## Further notes
-You will realize, that most of the files contain the variables "bucket_name"  and "folder_name" or similar bucket_name sets the folder on the google cloud storage.
+You will realize, that most of the files contain the variables "bucket_name"  and "folder_name" (or similar) "bucket_name" sets the folder on the google cloud storage.
 Here all files referring to thir project are stored.
 "folder_name" sets the location where each module saves its files.
 This was mainly important during development, since all modules are located in the same directory.
+## Docker files
+for the interpreter, the frontend and the text generator we created docker files and Google Cloud Run isntances

+However classifier and scraper ran locally